MarkNenadov/kESV/README.md

 ## TODO

 * Implement caching on other queries (beyond text() and html())
-* Size limit the cache in some reasonable way (maybe 50 entries)
 * way to limit random verse to NT or OT